Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Numerical results

 \section{Numerical results}

 We used the finite element toolbox Alberta, \cite{Alberta}, to implement our schemes.
 The arising linear systems are solved with the sparse factorisation package UMFPACK, see \cite{Davis04}.
 Solutions to the nonlinear equations for the scheme $(\BGNmc_{m,\star})^{h}$ are computed with a Newton iteration.
+The two schemes $(\BGNmckappa_{m})^{h}$ and $(\BGNmc_{m,\star})^{h}$ for curvature flow produce very similar results, and can be used interchangeably.
+We include numerical results for both, in order to demonstrate that they work well in practice.
+However, for evolutions where numerical stability is crucial, we often prefer to employ the unconditionally stable scheme $(\BGNmc_{m,\star})^{h}$.